“The reports of my death have been greatly exaggerated.”

 John’s Candy’s retort, “Oh, he’s drunk.
 How would he know where we’re going” is of little comfort.
 But I digress.

 The conventional broker-insurer model remains incredibly inefficient.
 Furthermore, our cost structure is too high in order to guarantee future success.
 There are a lot of folks looking at our traditional model and licking their chops.
 We need to find ways to reduce our costs and pass some of the savings on to the consumer.
 Why is this an imperative?
 Because if we don’t, others will eventually eat our lunch.
 Imagine, for example, a world where a business model yields an ultimate cost for commercial insurance to the consumer of less than half of what it is today.
 How do we compete?

-The good news is we have a little time before online direct to consumer adoption hits a tipping point and becomes irreversible.
-In the commercial space at least, and particularly in specialty lines, most customers still value, need and appreciate expert advice and advocacy.
-Most commercial consumers are not quite ready to buy their P&C products online without the involvement of a broker but if the cost structure remains so high, the traditional broker – insurer model is at risk.
+There is good news.
+We have a little time before online direct to consumer adoption hits a tipping point and becomes irreversible.
+In the commercial space, particularly in specialty lines, most customers still value, need and appreciate expert advice and advocacy.
+Most commercial consumers are not quite ready to buy their P&C products online without the involvement of commercial insurance brokers.
+However, if the cost structure remains so high, the traditional broker – insurer model is at risk.

 The Overall Goal

-Getting back to business for Trisura in 2018 will definitely include working hard on delivering more efficient solutions in an effort to help reduce and eliminate costs in our structure.
+Getting back to business for Trisura in 2018 will definitely include working hard on delivering more efficient solutions.
+Our efforts will go towards helping to reduce and eliminate costs in our structure.

-I would again like to thank you very much for your unwavering support of Trisura Guarantee and wish you and your families the very best of the holiday season and a happy, healthy and prosperous 2018.
+I would again like to thank you very much for your unwavering support of Trisura Guarantee.
+I wish you and your families the very best of the holiday season and a happy, healthy and prosperous 2018.